isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 allowed.

 Options can also be configured as hexadecimal values.
-If ``csv-format`` is set to "false", the option data must be specified as a hexadecimal string.
+If ``csv-format`` is set to ``false``, the option data must be specified as a hexadecimal string.
 The following commands configure the ``dns-servers`` option for all subnets with the addresses 2001:db8:1::cafe and 2001:db8:1::babe.